AlgyJr/ios_guides/UserDefaults.md

 defaults.set(123.00, forKey: "myDouble")
 // Set a Bool value for some key. defaults.set(true, forKey: "myBool")
+// Set a Data value for some key. defaults.set(data, forKey: "currentUserData")

 // Force UserDefaults to save. defaults.synchronize()